IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 - Explore all useful subtypes of KAN (references 7, 8, and 9) to figure out whether they can prove useful for our examples or not.

 ### Important References:
-- SUseful subtypes of KAN: 7-9
+- Useful subtypes of KAN: 7-9
 - KAN for ODE: 18
 - Related works with the exact same problems to solve: 1-3